Lady Anne Lambton: Acting career

-One of Lady Anne's first roles was as Linda in Sid and Nancy (1986), followed by Sidney Platts-Williams in Half Moon Street (1986) and as the sinister "Woman in Black" in the 1990 film The Witches (based on Roald Dahl's novel).
-Her later appearances include Brothers of the Head and Mrs. Henderson Presents (both 2005), Rosemary & Thyme (2006) and The Edge of Love (2008) as well as Gloria, the reporter, in Netflix's second season of The Crown.
+Lambton later pursued an acting career.
+She made her film debut as Linda in Sid and Nancy (1986), followed by the role of Sidney Platts-Williams in Half Moon Street (1986).
+She played the sinister Woman in Black in The Witches (1990), based on the novel by Roald Dahl.
+Her subsequent film and television appearances included Brothers of the Head and Mrs. Henderson Presents (both 2005), Rosemary & Thyme (2006), and The Edge of Love (2008).